plone/training/docs/react/snapshot_testing.md

 ---
 html_meta:
   "description": "Snapshot testing to test the rendered output of the Faqitem component."
-  "property=og:description": "Snapshot testing to test the render output of the Faqitem component."
+  "property=og:description": "Snapshot testing to test the rendered output of the Faqitem component."
   "property=og:title": "Snapshot Testing"
   "keywords": "Plone, training, snaphot testing, test, React"
 ---